binjr/binjr/distribution/info/README.md

 As such, *binjr* aims to become a valuable tool in forensic analysis when working with data sources that do not provide such flexible visualization natively.

 It is a Java based client application and runs on multiple Desktop environnements (Windows, MacOS and Linux).

->This is a version of binjr built to run on Java 11 and beyond.
-It should be considered of beta quality for the time being.
->
->___Please note that it does not run on previous version of Java.___
->
->Also note that as of Java 11, the JavaFX runtime, which binjr relies on, is no longer supplied as part of the JDK.
->
->As such, the simplest way to run this version of binjr is to use the full distribution package (choose the right one for your OS), which contains a modular runtime image of Java 11 that includes the JavaFX runtime modules and all other dependencies.

 ### Getting help